 A mammogram is an X-ray examination of the breast, most often used to look for early signs of breast cancer.
-Regular mammograms are the best tests doctors have to find breast cancer early—sometimes up to three years before a lump can be felt.
+Regular mammograms are the best tests doctors have to find breast cancer early — sometimes up to three years before a lump can be felt.
+It is recommended that women 40 and older or who have a family history of breast cancer get a routine mammogram every year.
+Women ages 35 to 39 are also eligible for one baseline mammogram screening, which is covered by most insurance.

-Mammography services are available at the Hermel Breast Health Center in Concord and at the Westford Health Center.
-Notably, the Hermel Breast Health Center is designated a Breast Imaging Center of Excellence by the Commission on Quality and Safety, and the Commission on Breast Imaging of the American College of Radiology—ensuring that we’ve met comprehensive national standards for quality.
+Emerson's mammography services are available at the Hermel Breast Health Center Concord and the Hermel Breast Health Center Westford.
+Notably, our centers are designated a Breast Imaging Center of Excellence by the Commission on Quality and Safety, and the Commission on Breast Imaging of the American College of Radiology — ensuring that we have met comprehensive national standards for quality.
+Learn more about Emerson’s comprehensive breast health services.

 Insurance coverage for mammograms

 Screening mammography is covered by insurance.
-If you’re scheduled for a follow-up or call-back exam—which are considered diagnostic procedures—you should contact your insurance plan to determine your coverage (if there’s a deductible or co-pay, for example).
+If you are scheduled for a follow-up or call-back exam — which are considered diagnostic procedures — you should contact your insurance plan to determine your coverage (if there is a deductible or co-pay, for example).

 Questions about mammography?